Part of the Open Bankruptcy Project - 180+ free domains, 22,000+ pages, $0 hosting

 When a bankruptcy court dismisses your case, it means the case is closed without granting you a discharge.
 A discharge is the legal order that eliminates your qualifying debts.
 Without it, you are back to where you started.

 Think of it this way: filing for bankruptcy opens a door to potential debt relief.
 A dismissal closes that door before you walk through it.
 Your debts are not eliminated.
 Your creditors are not permanently barred from collecting.
-The automatic stay -- the legal protection that stopped collection calls, lawsuits, wage garnishments, foreclosures, and repossessions -- is lifted the moment your case is dismissed.
+The automatic stay protection in bankruptcy - the legal protection that stopped collection calls, lawsuits, wage garnishments, foreclosures, and repossessions - is lifted the moment your case is dismissed.

 Voluntary vs. Involuntary Dismissal